 The Nature of God;

-The question of who God is has been asked and debated for centuries.
+The question of who God i and the nature of God? has been asked and debated for centuries.
 To some, God is an all-powerful and all-knowing being who is the creator of the universe.
 To others, God is a spiritual force that exists in all life and connects us to each other and to the universe.
 No matter what your definition of God is, it can be difficult to answer the question of who or what God is clear.

 Giving God Human Characteristics